 14. Veg sandwich

 Pakora is always a great option when it comes to picking expedient breakfast options.
-It is basically a type of fried snack or fritter that is eaten all throughout the Indian subcontinent.
-Typically, one or two ingredients are combined together, breaded, then fried into an ultimate snack.
+It is basically a type of fried snack or fritter that is eaten as a snack, breakfast or even for dinner.
 A good breakfast pakora should probably be some combination of vegetables and cheese because it is easy to prepare with a quickness.
 Eat it with your favorite sauce or chutney on the side and you will have a very fun breakfast in a matter of minutes.
-Pakora also makes for great leftovers, so if you have some chilling in the fridge, you only have to heat it up in the morning to get breakfast started.

-These dishes are only the tip of the iceberg when it comes to breakfast foods.
-There are an endless amount of variations and dishes to try.
-All you have to do is get in the kitchen and start experimenting.
+The above-mentioned dishes are only the tip of the iceberg when it comes to breakfast foods.
+There are an endless amount of variations you could try with these dishes!
+Get in to the kitchen and start experimenting now!

 Remember though, the best breakfast options have two elements in common: